-Every student is expected to undertake personality and character development programmes through Club activities.
+Every student is expected to undertake personality and character development programmes (Business communication for managers / Corporate Social Responsibility / Club activities / Ethics).
 The students may optionally participate in various club activities.

 25 Discipline

 Every student is required to be disciplined and maintain decorum both inside and outside the campus.
 They should not indulge in any activity which can bring down the reputation of the University or institution.
 The Principal shall refer any act of indiscipline by students to the "discipline and welfare" committee.